 value is the emotional experience something creates and sustains

-So while value is subjective and unquantifiable, it is not just a “perception” that our minds hold; it’s the way we felt during some chunk of life lived – including our business life.
+So while value is subjective and unquantifiable, it is not just a “perception” that our minds hold.
+Value is a quantification of the way we feel during some part of a life lived – including our business life.
 That’s what matters.

 After all, money has only existed for 5,000 years.
 Was there no value prior – was there no price?
-Last time I checked, the price of God’s favor to Abraham was Isaac, not 50k.
+The last time I checked, the price of God’s favor to Abraham was Isaac, not 50k.

 Note that you can also define value as the monetary price you buy/sell at or as the monetary profit it has the potential to create (ie valuation).
 These money-formulas for value are useful hacks.
 And sometimes it makes sense to stop at the useful hack meanings, and not dive deeper.
 But not when it comes to value.

 Because if your emotional experience varies wildly, as these money-formulas of value stay the same, are they really accurate?

 This is the thing: don’t let people force you to define, discuss, or price your work only as a number.
 Insist on holistic value and if you’re not getting it, sell something else, find a better customer, or create a more valuable conversation.

 And have a great week ahead,